 Strict back and stomach sleepers that want a firm bed

-Outline For This Review
+Jump-To Links For This Mattress Review

-- Layla Hybrid Mattress Review Verdict
+Layla Hybrid Video Review

 The Layla Hybrid is similar to the Original Layla mattress in many respects; however, it also differs in several areas as well.
 Here’s a short video explaining the key points you need to know about this flippable hybrid mattress.